Irish paper money

 Ireland Series B 50 Pound note Turlough O’Carolan

-A close up of the design work on the main denomination in numerals of the Series B 50 pound note
+A close up of the design work on the main denomination in numerals of the Series B Irish 50 pound note

 Portrait of Turlough O’Carolan